-- The acute explosion – As phase one evolves, a triggering event sets off the battery.
-The victim should look for certain characteristics of an aggressor, such as verbal abuse and threats.
+- The acute explosion – As phase one evolves, a triggering event sets off the abuse.
+The victim should look for specific characteristics of an aggressor, such as verbal abuse and threats.

 Domestic Abuse is a Crime in Jersey City

-Under the New Jersey Prevention of Domestic Violence Act, the following criminal charges can be held against you:
+Under the New Jersey Prevention of Domestic Violence Act, the following criminal charges fall under the category of domestic violence:

 - Terroristic Threats